 The UK currently invests 1.7% of GDP in science and research and development, compared with a European average of 2.0%, and 2.9% in Germany.
-The Party backs the pledge by the Government to raise public and private investment to 2.4% of GDP by 2027 and 3.0% in the longer term, to match spending in our main competitors.
-It shares the concern that spending through the National Productivity and Investment Fund announced in the October 2018 failed to match the annual real terms increase that will be needed to meet this target.
-Government spending on research levers private sector investment and plays an important part in attracting investment from other parts of the world.
+The Party backs the pledge by the Government to raise public and private investment to 2.4% of GDP by 2027 and 3.0% in the longer term, to match spending by our main competitors.
+It shares the concern that spending through the National Productivity and Investment Fund announced in the October 2018 failed to match the annual real terms increase needed to meet this target.
+Government spending on research in turn levers private sector investment and plays an important part in attracting investment from other parts of the world.

-An important element of public funding for research is directed towards answering questions about the universe which may not have immediate practical applications.
+An important component of publicly funded research involves answering questions about the universe which may not have immediate practical applications.
 Much of this work is carried forward through international collaborative projects.
 The Party recognises the importance of such work, both because human understanding is a legitimate aim for public support and because of the practical benefits that it may eventually generate.

 Science and Education

 Improved careers advice and support will also be crucial in addressing the UK’s deficit in science and engineering.
-The Government’s 2017 Careers Strategy, should be revised to strengthen the focus on mathematics and science through additional careers-oriented support in primary and secondary schools.
-Measures are also needed to ensure that students in further and higher education are not deterred by additional costs associated with studying science or engineering and to encourage more of them to study these subjects at postgraduate level, where the shortfall of skills is particularly acute.
+The Government’s 2017 Careers Strategy should be revised to strengthen the focus on maths and science through additional careers-oriented support in primary and secondary schools.
+Measures are also needed to ensure that students in further and higher education are not deterred by additional costs associated with studying science or engineering, and to encourage more to study these subjects at postgraduate level, where the shortfall of skills is particularly acute.

 The International Dimension

 Science is an international endeavour, which depends heavily on collaboration and the exchange of personnel between teams in different countries.
-Britain depends on this mobility both because it fosters the exchange of new ideas and technologies and because our universities, research institutes, the NHS and knowledge-based enterprises depend on science workers from abroad to meet serious address skills shortages.
+Britain depends on this mobility to foster the exchange of new ideas and technologies and because our universities, research institutes, the NHS and knowledge-based enterprises depend on science workers from abroad to address serious skills shortages.

-Brexit poses a grave threat to science funding, mobility of labour, and access to new ideas through involvement in EU-based research initiatives, such as the £80 billion Horizon 2020 programme and the European Space Agency.
-In terms of money alone, the UK gets much more out than it puts in to European research programmes, receiving some 15.5% of the EU’s expenditure on science, compared to its 12% contribution to the Union’s overall budget.
+Brexit poses a grave threat to science funding, mobility of labour, and access to new ideas through EU initiatives, such as the £80 billion Horizon 2020 programme and the European Space Agency.
+In terms of money alone, the UK gets much more out than it puts into European programmes, receiving some 15.5% of the EU’s expenditure on science, compared to its 12% contribution to the Union’s overall budget.
 Thus, in 2007-13, it received €8.8 billion out of total EU research spending of €107 billion and was the second largest beneficiary of competitively tendered funding after Germany, securing €6.9 billion out of a total of €55.4 billion.

 Freedom of movement

-While Brexit has highlighted widespread concerns over immigration in general, surveys indicate that the public understand the benefits of allowing skilled workers to come to work here.
-A British Future study conducted in 2017, for example, showed 86% of the public supported maintaining or increasing the level of immigration by scientists and engineers: even among Leave voters, only 18% said they wanted the number to decrease.
+While Brexit has highlighted widespread concern over immigration in general, surveys indicate that the public understand the benefits of allowing skilled workers to come to work here.
+A British Future study conducted in 2017, for example, showed that 86% supported maintaining or increasing the level of immigration by scientists and engineers: even among Leave voters, only 18% said they wanted the number to decrease.

-The freedom of movement that is essential for science not only involves leading scientists but also students, post-doctoral staff and a wide range of technical staff in different fields and occupations – indeed, 30% of technicians in currently working in British research laboratories originate the EU member states.
-It also gives British scientists and scientific workers reciprocal rights to work abroad, to develop new knowledge and skills and to build international collaboration networks.
-The issue is not just one of direct legal restraints resulting from Brexit but also of extra costs and additional bureaucratic requirements.
+The freedom of movement that is essential for science not only involves leading scientists but also students, post-doctoral staff and technical staff in different fields and occupations.
+Indeed, 30% of technicians currently working in British research laboratories are from EU member states.
+It also gives British science personnel reciprocal rights to work abroad, to develop new knowledge and skills and to develop international collaboration networks.
+The issue is not just one of legal restraints resulting from Brexit but also extra costs and more red tape.
 Already in 2018, 14,260 applications by skilled workers who had already been offered jobs and met all the visa requirements were rejected because the Government’s annual quota had been reached.

-Under pressure from science-based businesses, the research community, and its own Migration Advisory Committee (MAC), the Government has adjusted earlier plans, but its revised proposals still constitute a threat to the freedom of movement which British science and knowledge-based companies are calling for.
-The Party, therefore, supports the call for the Government to drop its proposed plan to limit skilled-worker visas to applicants who have been offered jobs paying £30,000 or more, a restriction which, had it applied in the past, would have debarred half of the EU research technicians currently working on British universities.
-At the same time, the problem of the costs and bureaucratic burden facing, in particular, smaller knowledge-based companies, should be addressed as a matter of urgency.
+Under pressure from science-based business, the research community, and its own Migration Advisory Committee (MAC), the Government has adjusted earlier plans, but its revised proposals still constitute a threat to the freedom of movement which British science and knowledge-based companies require.
+The Party, therefore, supports the call for the Government to drop its proposed plan to limit skilled-worker visas to applicants who have been offered jobs paying £30,000 or more, a restriction which, had it applied in the past, would have debarred 50% of the EU research technicians currently working in British universities.
+The problem of the costs and bureaucratic burden facing smaller knowledge-based companies, should also be addressed as a matter of urgency.

 Promoting Public Awareness

-The public, and young people in particular, are deeply interested in issues such as health and the environment but it is difficult for them to translate their concerns into action as information is often distorted by ignorance, sensationalism and lobbying by vested interests.
-The lack of a clear voice in national politics which speaks for science and evidence-based policy is one of the factors which has allowed this situation to go unchallenged.
+The public, and young people in particular, are deeply interested in issues such as health and the environment but it is difficult for them to translate their concerns into action as information is often distorted by ignorance, sensationalism and vested interests.
+The lack of a clear political voice speaking for science and evidence-based policy has allowed this situation to go unchallenged.

-The Radical Party believes that much more should be done to enable the public to make rational comparisons between different types of risk on the basis of sound evidence.
+The Party believes that much more should be done to enable the public to make rational comparisons between different types of risk on the basis of sound evidence.
 For example, people are rightly aware of the danger from ionising radiation released through medical procedures, industrial testing and past atmospheric nuclear tests and accidents, which cause about 70 premature deaths a year in the UK.
-At the same time, until very recently, there has been little discussion of the threat from vehicle and central heating exhausts in the street and in our own homes, which are estimated to cause approaching 100 premature deaths every day.
+At the same time, until very recently, the threat from vehicle and central heating exhausts, which are estimated to cause approaching 100 premature deaths every day, has been largely ignored.

 The Knowledge Economy

-Though Britain has exceptional record in scientific research it appears to have often been less successful in translating research findings into commercial products and services.
+Despite our exceptional record in scientific research, the UK appears often to have been less successful in translating research findings into commercial products and services.
 While not the only justification for support for science, commercialisation plays an important part in creating prosperity and employment and in underpinning government funding.

-In the past, it was held back by the fact that most scientific research in the UK was not carried out in dedicated research institutes but in universities, which were uncomfortable with the idea of acquiring intellectual property rights over publicly funded discoveries.
+In the past, commercialisation was held back by the fact that most scientific research in the UK was carried out in universities, which were primarily teaching institutions and often uncomfortable with the idea of acquiring intellectual property rights over publicly funded discoveries.
 This cultural obstacle was reinforced by regulations which prevented university-based scientists from taking a personal stake in the commercialisation of their findings.

-But increased investment in science, proactive education, and appropriate immigration policies will not automatically enable the UK to catch up with countries such as Belgium, China, Finland, South Korea and the US.
+Increased investment in science, proactive education, and appropriate immigration policies will not automatically enable the UK to catch up with countries such as Belgium, China, Finland, South Korea and the US.
 Better funding must go hand in hand with efforts to raise the profile of science commercialisation in government and promote public-private sector partnership at the national and regional levels.
-Whatever the outcome of Brexit, it is also essential that mechanisms are developed to support British businesses in keeping fully abreast of advanced research in Europe and beyond.
+It is also essential that mechanisms are developed to help British businesses keep abreast of advanced research in Europe and beyond.
 More also needs to be done to facilitate the dissemination of best practice between universities, research institutes and the private sector in supporting viable, knowledge-based start-up businesses.

 SUMMARY OF PROPOSALS